ponoor/python-step-series/docs/step-series.rst

 STMicroelectronics's `L6470`_.
 It is recommended to review the datasheets for both chips to better understand how they work and what each command is doing.

-Both devices use the exact same commands save for a few which are marked in the API Reference.
+Both devices use the exact same commands save for a select few which are marked in the API Reference.
 So, unless you see ``STEP400 Only`` or ``STEP800 Only``, assume the command is compatible with both devices.

 ********
 Tutorial